endatabas/endb-book/src/sql/operators.md

 ## Comparison

-`WHERE` clauses can be modified and combined using standard SQL comparison operators:
+Two values can be compared using standard SQL comparison operators:

 * `=` (equals)
 * `>` (greater than)